Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want enzymes — biological catalysts that speed up reactions without being used up — to become a reliable source of marks instead of a vague label on digestion diagrams.
+Who this is for: Cambridge IGCSE Biology (0610) students who want enzymes — biological catalysts, lock-and-key action and factors affecting rate — to become reliable marks instead of vague “speed up reactions” answers.

-What query it owns: how to understand and revise enzymes in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise enzymes in Cambridge IGCSE Biology.

 Why this is safe: this page owns the enzymes revision-guide angle, while Tutopiya’s Enzymes subtopic page owns the learning resource and the free Enzymes quiz owns the practice.